 Of course a sequence can have multiple longest monotonic subsequences; these will be monotonic subsequences all equally long as one another and longer than all others.
 For instance, in [1, 3, 1, 4], the longest monotonic subsequences (given as a list) are [[1, 3], [3, 1], [1, 4]].

-Write me a function named longest_monotonic that takes a list L and return a list of the longest monotonic subsequences of L. (It will thus returns a list of lists.)
+Write me a function named longest_monotonic that takes a list L and return a list of the longest monotonic subsequences of L. (It will thus return a list of lists.)
 It is a fruitful non-mutator.

 In the test cases below, I make use of a helper rand_ints function. rand_ints(n, a, b) returns a list of random integers n long where each integer in the list lies between a and b inclusive.
 You need not write this function.